vanessaroseway/Portfolio/README.md

 # Portfolio
 About Me

-I am a Technical Writer with experience in B2B
+I am a Technical Writer with experience translating complex technical concepts into clear, user-focused documentation.
+4 years experience working for a high-level executive and 3 years experience in luxury tourism and project management.

 **Relevant Background**